spollard/josh-works.github.io/_posts/2020-08-08-eric-weinstein-quote.md

 "All of them?"
 I replied with the slightly teasing voices.
 I assumed she was speaking with hyperbole.

-> Yes, pretty much all of them .
+Without an ounce of self doubt in a voice that I have learned to fear over many years of collaboration, she said brightly:

-She said brightly, and without an ounce of self doubt in a voice that I have learned to fear over many years of collaboration.
+> Why yes, pretty much all of them.

 She continued: